rickmcgeer/geni-expt-engine/ansible/templates/README.txt

 http://docs.ansible.com/

+NOTE: In order to use Ansible on GEE, openssh-clients must be installed in your GEE slice image.
+The default image already has this installed, but other images may lack it.
+The default fabfile.py provides an easy way to install openssh-clients; see the next section.

 Some sample Ansible commands that you can use with your GEE slice:

 # To make sure all the slivers are up and you can login: